-- 5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary. - 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education will occur in Years 5 and 6 and will focus on: - Preparing boys and girls for the changes that adolescence brings; and - How a baby is conceived and born.
+- 5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary. - 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education will occur in Year 5 and 6 and will focus on: - Preparing all students for the changes that adolescence brings; and - How a baby is conceived and born.